Burmese dance: U Min Gyaw dance

 U Min Gyaw, alias Pakhan Kyaw, is a well-known Burmese nat (spirit).
 There are a few different versions of his biography.
 One is that, being an adept horseman and son of a trusted royal guardian; he was knighted and given the Countship of the country town of Pakhan in central Burma.
 However, once in office he indulged himself in drinking, gambling (especially cock fighting), and in womanising.

 He eventually had the audacity to dethrone and execute the king and others, including two young brothers, sons of a nobleman.
 These two brothers became famous nats and went on to long careers of mischief.
-However, in their very first act, the two brothers used their new powers to pay back the Count in his own coin, causing the Count's murder and his return as the Nat U Min Gyaw.
+However, in their first act, the two brothers used their new powers to pay back the Count in his own coin, causing the Count's murder and his return as the Nat U Min Gyaw.

 When he takes in his human form, U Mingyaw takes relish drinking toddy, the sap of the palmyra tree (aka the "toddy palm").
 His favourite hors d'œuvre, to go along with sap, is fried chicken or fowl.
 Therefore, the most effective propitiation is thought to be a pot of toddy and a fried fowl.
 Petitioners believe that U Min Gyaw will fulfill any wish that is made to him during his trance, although he usually expects a commission.

 In a typical performance, the Medium appeals to U Min Gyaw by presenting him with a bottle of liquor in one hand and a fried fowl in the other.
 The dancer copies the drunken style of the Spirit.